 Section 80D intricately defines the eligibility criteria for the health care expenses that are considered under the purview of the Income Tax Act.
 Since health care costs may differ from person to person, section 80D has different tax deductions on the basis of different health care costs.
 The eligibility of the health care costs is as follows:

-3. In the case of a disabled dependent people- Under Section 80DD, medical expenses incurred on the treatment of a differently-abled person with 40% or more disability can claim a tax deduction up to Rs 75,000.
-This amount reaches to Rs 1.25 lakhs in case of over 80% disability.
-In order to claim the deduction, you need to submit a medical certificate obtained from a specialist doctor along with a 10-IA form.
-Some of the disabilities which are eligible for tax benefits are; severe blindness (low vision), leprosy, mental retardation, hearing impairment, autism, locomotor disability, mental illness, cerebral palsy, and much more.
+Under Section 80DD, medical expenses incurred on the treatment of a differently-abled person with 40% or more disability can claim a tax deduction.
+They can claim up to Rs 75,000 for spending on medical treatments of your dependents (spouse, parents, kids or siblings) who have 40% disability.
+The tax deduction limit of upto Rs 1.25 lakh in case of severe disability (i.e. disability of 80% or above) can be availed.
+To claim this deduction you need to submit a medical certificate obtained from a specialist doctor along with a 10-IA form.
+Some of the disabilities which are eligible for tax) benefits are; severe blindness (low vision), leprosy, mental retardation, hearing impairment, autism, locomotor disability, mental illness, cerebral palsy, and much more.

 These are some of the major health care expenses which are eligible for tax deductions.
 Remember, as medical costs are increasing at an unprecedented rate, health insurance is a necessity.
 Therefore, restrain yourself from buying the policy for tax benefits only.